The Angel of Crooked Street

 The Angel of Crooked Street is a 1922 American silent crime drama film directed by David Smith and starring Alice Calhoun, Ralph McCullough and William McCall.
+Lobby cards for the film are extant.

-Synopsis
+Plot

-Jennie Marsh, a young woman working as a maid is unjustly accused of theft when the man she brings home a man from dance who proceeds to rob the house of her employer.
+Jennie Marsh, a young woman working as a maid is unjustly accused of theft when the man she brings home from dance proceeds to rob the house of her employer.
 She is sent to a reformatory and on release is embittered against the world and decides to take revenge on her former employer Mrs. Sandford.
 She plans to frame her son Schuyler for a robbery he didn't commit.